Yi-61/git_template/docs/page4.md

 Starting in Fall 2021, we are reviving the Zebroid group meeting.
 Today (9/24/21) we will have an organizational meeting to discuss the format, content, and intention of having these group meetings.

+## Agenda:
+- Motivations
+- Implementing Motivations
+- Must-Do Logistics

 ## Motivations

 Over the course of the past year, I have seen that meetings are a lot easier when it's explicitly clear to me what I'm getting out of the meeting before I even start.
 What do we each individually want to get out of a group meeting?
+How can it fit in with the way that we are doing work now?

 My personal list: